djgroen/facs/docs/preparation.rst

 1. Extract building CSV files
 =============================

-This can be done e.g. using the scripts availably at https://www.github.com/djgroen/covid19-preprocess
+This can be done e.g. using the scripts available at https://www.github.com/djgroen/covid19-preprocess

 The first thing you will need is an OSM file of the region of interest.
 You can obtain these e.g. by exporting them from Openstreetmaps.org, or using the OSRM tool.